ats4u/polyrhythm-permutator/README.md

 https://youtu.be/62p-CXrYmf4

-Footprints is famous jazz composing of Wayne Shorter.
+Footprints is a famous jazz composing of Wayne Shorter.
 In Miles Davis's album Miles Simles, the tune is played in the same manner.
 It starts three time with four tuplets; then it changes to four time with three tuplets.